 Organizational change management

-Overcoming employee skepticism about monitoring technologies requires building trust that systems enhance safety and efficiency rather than penalize workers.
+Overcoming employee skepticism about monitoring technologies requires building trust that systems enhance safety and efficiency rather than for disciplinary purposes.
 Key strategies include:

 Involving operators in system design